ibm-cloud-docs/watsonxdata/known_issues.md

 Currently, it is not possible to access buckets stored in the default MinIO object storages created during instance provisioning using an S3 proxy functionality.

-## Presto SQL operations with Spark 3.3 and Iceberg timestamp data
-{: #known_issues12328}

-When data containing `timestampz` is ingested using Spark, Presto queries on these tables fail with the following error Iceberg column type `timestamptz` is not supported.

-**Workaround:** To ensure interoperability between Spark and Presto for datasets containing `timestampz`, you must use Spark 3.4 applications with the `configuration spark.sql.timestampType` set to `TIMESTAMP_NTZ`.

 ## Using ID as a column name in Cassandra `CREATE TABLE`
 {: #known_issues12069}